 Scope & Limitations — This is a five-screen redesign based on heuristic analysis and live product audit of the demo environment.
 It doesn't account for Mixpanel's internal product goals, A/B testing data, or full user research.
 Findings are based on visual inspection, interaction testing, and established UX principles.

 The most useful part of this project was learning to audit a product I didn't fully understand domain-wise.
-Mixpanel is built for analysts.
-I'm not one.
-But the hierarchy problems, the missing visual relationships, the defaults that don't serve the majority use case, those don't require domain expertise to identify.
+The hierarchy problems, the missing visual relationships, the defaults that don't serve the majority use case — those don't require domain expertise to identify.
 They require eyes and a frame.
-The audit framework was the unlock.

 The other thing: Figma Make accelerated the UI phase significantly, but every useful output still required manual reasoning.
 The tool generates.
 The decisions still have to come from somewhere.